2026 TV Show Cancellation Scorecard

 CANCELLED

-Concluding with its fifth and final season, to release in 2026.
+Renewed for a fifth and final season, to conclude to series in 2026.

 ENDING